aws-samples/aws-codepipeline-dotnet-lambda/README.md

 When it comes to creating and deploying AWS Lambda functions in .NET core, there are couple of options available.
 The option #1 is to leverage Visual Studio 2019.
-Then, the  option #2 is to leverage AWS Lambda Dotnet CLI.
-This post will cover how to set up an automated AWS CodePipeline for both the options.
+The option #2 is to leverage AWS Lambda Dotnet CLI.
+This repository will cover how to set up an automated AWS CodePipeline for both the options.
 The detailed steps for creating AWS CodePipeline for option #1 is covered in the sections 2, 2a, to 2g.
 Also, the detailed steps for creating AWS CodePipeline for option #2 is covered in the sections 3, 3a to 3h.

 ## 2. AWS CodePipeline for Dotnet Lambda functions created using Visual Studio